QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/data.md

 ➡️ See DAMA wheel on Google/...

-1. **Data Modeling and design**: What is the data?
-What do we need it?
+1. **Data Modeling and design**: what is the data and why do we need it?
 What are the regulations/...?
-2. **Data Storage & Operations**: Where will we store the data?
+2. **Data Storage & Operations**: where will we store the data?
-3. **Data Security**:
+3. **Data Security**: processes set to prevent unauthorized access, data misuse...
-4. **Data integration & Interoperability**: How is the data shared/passed between each service
+4. **Data integration & Interoperability**: how is the data shared/passed between each service?
 </div><div>

-5. **Documents & Content Management**: How and where are physical documents stored?
+5. **Documents & Content Management**: how and where are physical documents stored?
-6. **Reference & Master Data**: Classification of data in groups according to some criteria
+6. **Reference & Master Data**: classification of data in groups according to some criteria <small>(ex: sensitive data...)</small>
 7. **Data Warehousing & Business Intelligence**: software/systems to help the higher-ups understand what kind of clients they have/... to manage the company.
-8. **Metadata**: Describe what kind of data we have
+8. **Metadata**: describe what kind of data we have
 9. **Data Quality**: techniques used to ensure data accuracy, completeness, and consistency.
-10. **Data Architecture**: how everything is set in place
+10. **Data Architecture**: the overall design and structure of the data and information systems within an organization
 </div></div>